PATRIC3/p3_docs/docroot/user_guides/website_views.md

 ![Taxon View](./images/taxon_view.png)

 ### Genome View
-Similarly, selecting a genome in the Genomes Tab and then clicking the **Genome List View** icon in the Action Bar displays the Genome List View.
-Now all of the data tabs contain data and information _**for that set genome only**_, as illustrated below.
+Similarly, selecting a single genome in the Genomes Tab and then clicking the **Genome View** icon in the Action Bar displays the Genome View.
+Now all of the data tabs contain data and information _**for that selectec genome only**_, as illustrated below.

 ![Genome View Action Button](./images/genome_action_button.png)
 ![Genome View](./images/genome_view.png)

 ### Genome List View
-Alternatively, selecting multiple genomes in the Genomes Tab and then clicking the **Genome View** icon in the Action Bar displays the Genome View.
-Now all of the data tabs contain data and information _**for that genome only**_, as illustrated below.
+Alternatively, selecting multiple genomes in the Genomes Tab and then clicking the **Genome List View** icon in the Action Bar displays the Genome LIst View.
+Now all of the data tabs contain data and information _**for that set of genomes**_, as illustrated below.
 The **Genome Group View** works the same way except that the list of genomes comes from a saved group.

 ![Genome View Action Button](./images/genome_list_action_button.png)
 ![Genome View](./images/genome_list_view.png)

 ## Feature-Based Views
 * **Feature View:** Single genomic feature (gene, etc.) and its related data